mvreisg/gamebase-backend/README.md

 ### Setting `REDIS` environment variables.

-`REDIS_PORT` is the Docker internal port and `REDIS_EXPOSE_PORT` is the base machine port.
-By pinging on the base machine port you ping on the docker internal port.
+`REDIS_PORT` is the internal Docker port and `REDIS_EXPOSE_PORT` is the host port.
+Requests to the host port are forwarded to the container port.

 ```
 REDIS_SCHEME="redis protocol"